MarsicoFL/mispitools/README.md

-You can compare it withe the
+You can compare it with the previous violing plot, elucidating the increasement in distribution separation.
+This would impact on performance metrics, that could be analyzed with the same function (Trates).
+Also, decision threshold could be setted for posterior odds.